-Example: A man named Gilbert went to the gym.
-After 40 minutes of working out, he was exhausted and ready to go home.
-Thus, someone might say concerning Gilbert, “stick a fork in him, he’s done.”
+Example: Gilbert went to the gym and exercised for an hour.
+After his workout, he became tired and wanted to go home to rest.
+Thus, concerning him, someone might say: “Stick a fork in him, he’s done.”

-After someone says this expression, it is common for the words “(someone or something) is done!” to follow.
-So, for example, “stick a fork in (him), (he’s) done!”
-With this expression, the words in parenthesis are replaceable depending on who or what is being referred to.
+After this expression is said, it’s common for the words “<personal pronoun> is done” to follow.
+For example: “stick a fork in (him), (he) is done!”
+The words in parenthesis are replaceable depending on who or what is being talked about.

 - I bought a new monitor last week and now it doesn’t power on anymore!
 Stick a fork in it, it’s done; I definitely returning this as soon as I can.